-- PSP Coursework (two-three years) - PSP Comprehensive Examination (at or near end of coursework) - PSP Dissertation (concurrent with Pre-Doctoral Hours) - Supervised Professional Experience - 1,500 Hours Pre-Doctoral (minimum of one year) - 1,500 Hours Post-Doctoral (minimum of one year) - State Licensing Examinations
+- PSP Coursework (two-three years) - PSP Comprehensive Examination (at or near end of coursework) - PSP Dissertation (concurrent with Pre-Doctoral Hours) - Supervised Professional Experience - 1,500 Hours Pre-Doctoral (minimum of one year) This requirement depends on where you decide to obtain your pre-doctoral hours.
+For international students the requirement for internship hours is 800-1000 if you choose to or need to license in your country. - 1,500 Hours Post-Doctoral (minimum of one year) - State Licensing Examinations